 It’s funny.
 I spent a long time before I was sure about my subject matter.
 I was asking myself, “What are the most important things that I would like to handle in my opera?”
 And then I realized that the most universal and secret things in human life are love and death.
 Then I started looking for a story, and of course, love and death are the main subjects of most operas so it’s not very original.

 I wanted to handle them not in the usual dramatic way, but find a story in which I could somehow zoom in on the minds of the people.
 For this, this simple story seemed good for me.
 There were not so many details, so we could create the details.
 I was interested in finding all different kinds of feelings, and ideas around the mystery of love—what is it and what different kinds of feelings we connect to it.
 When we fall in love, who do we love really?
 Do we love our own image, or the image of the other?
 How much can we really love the other person?
-Similarly, to death, I wanted to go with my music into that space, the shock when we lose somebody we love, the feelings next to that loss, and the realization when we understand that even when we lost a person their love can continue.
+Similarly with death, I wanted to go with my music into that space, the shock when we lose somebody we love, the feelings next to that loss, and the realization when we understand that even when we lost a person their love can continue.
 So I had these kind of ideas in my mind.